iamrichardjones/mnemonic-revision-helper-android/README.md

 *This is the Android App Version of Mnemonic Revision Helper.
 There is a java console version on GitHub under this
 url: https://github.com/iamrichardjones/mnemonic-revision-helper*

+# Please be aware that this project is not in a state that I see as anywhere near ready.
+It is still a work in progress.

 Exams are the bane of the lives of students.
 When I was memorising things I often used mnemonics to remember.
 For example

 *Richard Of York Gave Battle In Vain*